 During his J.S.D., Santiago collaborated with the Cornell Center on Death Penalty Worldwide and Cornell Law’s Gender Justice Clinic.
 Before joining Cornell, he clerked for the Public Prosecutor’s Office within the Federal Criminal Appellate Court in Buenos Aires.
-He also worked as a teaching assistant at the Universidad de Palermo and Universidad de Buenos Aires, and has served on the editorial board of several law journals in Argentina.
-Santiago has published academic articles and chapters in various Argentinian law journals and edited volumes.
+He also worked as a teaching assistant at the Universidad de Palermo and Universidad de Buenos Aires.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.